Elkinmt19/aws-databases-project/projects/ecs-kinesis-timestream/README.md

 - [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/?nc1=h_ls): Amazon Virtual Private Cloud (Amazon VPC) gives you full control over your virtual networking environment, including resource placement, connectivity, and security.

 ## **Tools** :wrench:
+This section of the documentation mention all the tools an technologies that were used in this project.

 - [Terraform](https://www.terraform.io/): HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

 - [Python](https://www.python.org/): Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.